90% cheaper with Latenode

-Create a New Scenario to Connect Google Groups and Process Street
+Create Google Groups to Process Street workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google Groups, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google Groups or Process Street will be your first step.
 To do this, click "Choose an app," find Google Groups or Process Street, and select the appropriate trigger to start the scenario.

 Select the Google Groups node from the app selection panel on the right.